 English Articles: Foreword

-English articles include the indefinite article a/an and the definite article the.
-Articles are used with nouns, and the choice of an article depends on the type of the noun and on the context.
+English articles include the indefinite article "a" (an) and the definite article "the".
+Articles are used with nouns.
+The choice of an article depends on the type of noun and its meaning and also on the context.

 Types of nouns